Now that we know about the structure of a joke and the different parts that it consists of, how do we actually go about writing it?

 Watch the video below to see Jerry Seinfeld’s process:

 A lot of humor is based on things happening around you, whether in the news or in your own life.
 These are the basic starting points of all jokes or funny stories.
 You just need to be able to capture that, process it and then deliver it in the right way.

-You can write a simple story about your day, job, life and use comedy formula to shape it to create laugh points and make the audience start rolling in the aisles.
+You can write a simple story about your day, job, life and use a specific comedy formula to shape it in order to create laugh points that will make the audience start rolling in the aisles.

 “Aside from velcro, time is the most mysterious substance in the universe.
 You can’t see it or touch it, yet a plumber can charge you upwards of seventy-five dollars per hour for it, without necessarily fixing anything.”
 Dave Barry